stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 gridAttach :: (GridClass self, WidgetClass child)
   => self    -- ^ The grid
   -> child   -- ^ The widget to add
-  -> Int     -- ^ The column number of to attach the left side of child to -> Int     -- ^ The row number to attach the top side of child to -> Int     -- ^ Width — the number of columns that child will span -> Int     -- ^ Height — the number of rows that child will span
+  -> Int     -- ^ The column number to attach the left side of child to -> Int     -- ^ The row number to attach the top side of child to -> Int     -- ^ Width — the number of columns that child will span -> Int     -- ^ Height — the number of rows that child will span